Darwish-md/State-Exam-2023/Topic-03.md

 General problem-solving methods refer to a set of techniques that can be applied to a wide range of problems, regardless of their specific domain.
 These methods provide a systematic approach to analyze problems, generate solutions, and evaluate their effectiveness.
 Some common general problem-solving methods include:

 ### 1. Trial and Error:
 This method involves trying different solutions and observing the outcomes until a successful one is found.
-It is a simple but often time-consuming approach that relies on repeated attempts and learning from failures.
+It is a simple but often time-consuming approach that relies on repeated attempts and learning from failures like solving a puzzle.

 ### 2. Algorithmic Methods:
 Algorithmic methods involve step-by-step procedures or instructions to solve a problem.
 Algorithms provide a clear sequence of operations that lead to a solution.
 Examples include search algorithms, sorting algorithms, and mathematical algorithms.